The Definitive Guide to Dental Insurance in Germany

 Dental treatments

-Most dental plans will insure treatments not or partly covered by public health insurance.
+Most dental policies will insure treatments not or partly covered by public health insurance.

 This should include: